jackcrosbie/p4-restuarant-project/README.md

 **Features Implemented**

+_As a User I want to be able to request a booking so that i can easily book a table_

+As stated above, one of the primary functions of Jack's Bistro website will be to allow user/customers to request a booking.
+The information from this bookings would be stored in a database, in our case using PostgresSQL.
+The user will be required to enter their name, email, number in party, date required and time desired.

+_As a Site Admin I want to be able to approve or reject bookings so that i can control capacity for the restuarant_

+The site admin needs the ability to approve and reject bookings.
+This helps the owner maintain control of customer numbers to prevent overbookings.
+Bookings approval is required so the customer gets confirmation the restuarant can accommodate them on the date and time requested.
+This information will be stored on the PostgreSQL database and the site admin will be able to access it on the site admin panel.
+The admin panel will be generated and accessed through Django.

+_As a Site Admin I want to delete and manage bookings so that i can maintain the calender_

+Due to the nature of the website/product cancellations will occur.
+Either due to illness or unforeseen circumstances customers will have to cancel or rearrange bookings.
+This means the site admin will need to have the ability to cancel or change bookings on the system.
+This keeps everything tidy and more easily managed.
+This function will be created through a combination of PostgreSQL and Django.

 **Features Left To Implement**

 _As a User I want a stylish looking website so that i can navigate it easily_